xaviergenelin/Data-Channel-Prediction/Reports/Tech.md

 the trees are grown.
 Given the slow fitting of the model, it can often be one of the preferred choices compared to bagging and random forest.
 In the code, one can observe the shrinkage parameter is 0.1, sets the speed of the fitting process and can be used to slow it down.
+The boosted tree is using the variables `num_imgs`, `kw_avg_avg`, `LDA_02`, `LDA_03`, `average_token_length`, and `rate_negative_words`.
+Those values are centered and scaled and this uses 5-fold cross validation on the training set.
+Similar to the random forest model, we’ll be besting different tuning parameters to determine which is the optimal model for these variables.
+The shrinkage and n.minobsinnode are set to 0.1 and 10 respectively, but then we’re also checking for the number of trees from 25, 50, 75, …, 200 and an interaction depth of 1, 2, 3, and 4.

 ``` r
 cb <- makePSOCKcluster(5)